Paradigm Shift Driver Development

 Racing Line Errors Vs Car Control Errors Understeer Oversteer at the limitSerious racing line errors can often lead to car control errors.

-Even if a driver inadvertently went into a corner with so much speed that they might go off track, this still doesn’t necessarily indicate a car control error.
-The driver would still ideally want to keep the car right at the understeer limit to have the best chance of staying on track and at least have the vehicle under control if they do go off.
 What we often see among less experienced drivers however, is a car control error made in an effort to fix a line error.
 The driver might overuse the brakes or turn the steering too much leading to excessive understeer, or simply lose control of the rear leading to excessive oversteer.
-The key takeaway here is that when we talk about the ideal racing line, we are talking about optimizing a vehicle’s path based on its available tire forces.
-Car control however, is all about how to drive a vehicle right at the understeer or oversteer limit in order to maximize those forces.
+The key takeaway here is that when we talk about the racing line, we are talking about optimizing a vehicle’s path based on its available tire forces.
+Car control however, is about driving a vehicle right at the understeer or oversteer limit in order to maximize those forces.
 These are two separate subjects and it’s important to understand the difference.

 Up Next - The Understeer Limit